f4exb/serialDV/Readme.md

 Ex: `dvtest -D /dev/ttyUSB0 -f 1 -i ../samples/hts1a.raw -o test.raw`

+Then you can play back the file with sox package installed: `play -r 8k -e signed-integer -b 16 test.raw`

 The full list of parameters can be accessed with the on-line help: `dvtest -h`

 In the `samples` subdirectory of the source tree some sample audio files taken from the Codec2 project are provided: